wcota/dynSIS-networkx/README.md

-# Optimized Gillespie algorithms for the efficient simulation of Markovian epidemic processes on large and heterogeneous networks: SIS-OGA
+# Optimized Gillespie algorithms for the simulation of Markovian epidemic processes on large and heterogeneous networks: SIS-OGA

+This code is part of the article "[Optimized Gillespie algorithms for the simulation of Markovian epidemic processes on large and heterogeneous networks](http://wesleycota.com/)"

 ### [NetworkX](https://networkx.github.io/) implementation